github/docs/content/code-security/codeql-cli/using-the-advanced-functionality-of-the-codeql-cli/using-custom-queries-with-the-codeql-cli.md

 For more information about these metadata properties, see "[Metadata for {% data variables.product.prodname_codeql %} queries](https://codeql.github.com/docs/writing-codeql-queries/metadata-for-codeql-queries/#metadata-for-codeql-queries)" and the [Query metadata style guide](https://github.com/github/codeql/blob/main/docs/query-metadata-style-guide.md).

-{% note %}
+> [!NOTE]

-**Note:** Metadata requirements may differ if you want to use your query with other applications.
+> Metadata requirements may differ if you want to use your query with other applications.
 For more information, see "[Metadata for {% data variables.product.prodname_codeql %} queries](https://codeql.github.com/docs/writing-codeql-queries/metadata-for-codeql-queries/#metadata-for-codeql-queries)."

-{% endnote %}

 ## Packaging custom QL queries